 The practice offers the full range of GP services and welcomes new employees’ skills and interests.
 Current services include in-house minor surgery, minor injuries, coil, implant and sexual health services, joint injections, dermatoscope and research.

-Frome Valley Medical centre is a training practice and part of One Care and GP Care.
+Frome Valley Medical centre is a training practice.
 The practice works collaboratively with practices in Yate (including projects on IT, Research and Advanced Access), and is part of a local Cluster with Green Valleys (formerly Emerson’s Green and Leap Valley Surgeries), which is part of the Kingswood Locality, South Glos CCG.